 Once each year, the Centre provides the Government and the Chamber of Deputies with a general report on its activities.

-To ensure a permanent residence, the Centre's secretariat is provided by two State employees, including an executive director and a secretary, who cannot be members of the Centre.
+guarantee order to permanent presence, the CET's secretariat is ensured by State employees, who cannot be members of the CET.